ysoftiota/yi-play/README.md

 * Onboard crypto chip with ECC and RNG [Atmel ATECC508A](http://www.atmel.com/devices/atecc508a.aspx)
 * Onboard ISM 868MHz transceiver [HopeRF RFM69](http://www.hoperf.com/rf_transceiver/modules/RFM69HW.html)
 * 5V tolerant I/O on selected digital pins
   * Voltage level translator with possibility to use 5V output voltage using external pull-up (for CMOS logic)
 * Enhanced power supplies
-  * Extremely low self-power consumption of power supplies
+  * Optimized for battery operation - extremely low self-power consumption of power supplies
   * Designed for 2xA, 2xAAA or other 3V alkaline cell operation (4V rechargeable lithium cells not supported)
-  * <10uA complete board power consumption in standby (without power LEDs and peripheral voltages)
+  * <10uA complete board power consumption in standby (without power LEDs and peripheral voltages enabled)
-  * 3.3V boost for core and peripherals
+  * 3.3V boost from 3V battery for core and peripherals
   * 3.3V peripheral voltage can be powered down in standby
-  * 5V boost that can be powered down in standby
+  * 5V boost from 3V battery that can be powered down in standby
   * USB Host mode 5V supported in battery mode operation
 * Manual switch between battery and USB/Power jack operation
 * Most of functionality can be changed by onboard 0R resistors
   * Disable not needed peripherals
+  * Disable not needed power supplies
   * Power consumption optimization
+  * Set I/O pin for user application

 ### Moreover:
 * YSoft IOTA Play comes with configurable 3D printable box [How To](https://github.com/ysoftiota/yi-play/blob/master/Box/README.md)